 On many shared hosting plans, there are limits to the number of concurrent connections that are permitted.
 If you are exceeding this limit, this could cause the database connection error.
 It’s an easy step to contact your host and verify if the issue is from their end, and if yes, ask for their help to fix it.

 At Kinsta you don’t have to worry about this as we utilize container technology for each site.
 What this means is that every WordPress site is housed in its own isolated container, which has all of the software resources required to run it (Linux, Nginx, PHP, MySQL).
 The resources are 100% private and are not shared between anyone else or even your own sites.
-The only limit we have in place is from PHP workers.
+The only limit we have in place is from PHP threads.

 If updating your credentials or checking with your host did not fix your issue, then you should try other solutions to the database error.
 Read our guide on how to fix the error establishing database connection in WordPress.